EOP-OMB/payment-accuracy/website/pages/programs/fcc-telecommunications-relay-service.md

       for the item discussed in ATP3_1.
 Future internal control audits and PIIA reporting will include this as a note for any manual calculations being performed.
     Mitigation_Strategy: atp6_1
-  - Action_Taken: Planned
-    Action_Type: Audit
-    Completion_Date: FY2023
-    Description_Action_Taken: Provider Distribution Process documentation was updated for the item discussed in ATP3_1.
-Future internal control audits and PIIA reporting will include this as a note for any manual calculations being performed.
-    Mitigation_Strategy: app6_1
   Agency_Needs_Satisfied: The error found was a result of manual intervention which
     is rare in the regular course business.
 TRS has adequate systems, human capital and internal controls over this process.
 The changes implemented will help to